Chunyu-Lin-bjtu/autoware-wiki/Calibration(EN).md

 3.11　Visually check that the cursor (circle) is placed at the center of the checkerboard,<br>
 　　　the circles overlap in parallel with the checkerboard face, and the line perpendicular to<br>
 　　　the circle is perpendicular to the checkerboard face, then left click to extract point cloud.<br>
-　　　Make sure that the extracted checkerboard point clouds displayed in red are in the center of<br>
+　　　Make sure that the extracted checkerboard point clouds displayed in red are in the center<br>
-　　　the checkerboard.<br>
+　　　of the checkerboard.<br>
 　　　If extraction fails, cancel with right click and extract with left click again.<br>
 　　　The diameter of the green circle is the actual size (see [※2](#annotation2)), it is a size inversely<br>
-　　　proportional to the distance from the viewpoint, and displayed so as to be parallel to the<br>
+　　　proportional to the distance from the viewpoint, and displayed so as to be parallel to<br>
-　　　point group in the circle.
+　　　the point cloud in the circle.

 　　![fig. 3.11](https://github.com/CPFL/Autoware/wiki/images_Calibration/fig3_11.png)